MainulDip/AssemblyStudy/Background.md

 ### Different Assemblers:
 - MASM32 and MASM64 : Microsoft Assembler for 32 and 64 bit.
 Comes with Visual Studio, but can be use standalone using 3rd party MASM32 SDK.
 - TASM : Turbo Assembler
-- NASM : Netwide Assembler
+- NASM : Netwide Assembler, known mostly for Linux
 - GNU Assembler
 - GoASM : Go Based 64 bit